New Opioid Prevention Resources Available in 12 Languages

 About ECORN-MO

 The mission of the Ethnic Communities Opioids Response Network of Missouri (ECORN- MO) is to respond to the impact of the ongoing opioid epidemic on our ethnic communities.
-ECORN- MO serves as an advocate for language and culturally appropriate resources for individuals, families, and communities affected by this crisis.
-We advocate for a public health response to the opioids epidemic grounded in both quantitative and qualitative data that is inclusive of race, ethnicity, culture, language, gender (binary & nonbinary identity), LGBTQ+, and ability.
+ECORN-MO serves as an advocate for language and culturally appropriate resources for individuals, families, and communities affected by this crisis.
+We advocate for a public health response to the opioid epidemic grounded in both quantitative and qualitative data that is inclusive of race, ethnicity, culture, language, gender (binary & nonbinary identity), LGBTQ+, and ability.
 Our current focus is on the opioid crisis in St Louis City & St Louis County.

 About ORN

 The Opioid Response Network (ORN) was created through a Substance Abuse and Mental Health Services Administration (SAMHSA) grant awarded to the American Academy of Addiction Psychiatry (AAAP) in collaboration with the Addiction Technology Transfer Center Network at the University of Missouri-Kansas City, Columbia University Division on Substance Use Disorders, and a large coalition of over 40 national professional organizations.
-The ORN Provides training and technical assistance (TA) via local and national experts across the country, focusing on applying evidence-based practices in prevention, treatment and recovery from opioid and stimulant misuse and to meet locally identified needs, all at no cost.
+The ORN Provides training and technical assistance (TA) via local and national experts across the country, focusing on applying evidence-based practices in prevention, treatment, and recovery from opioid and stimulant misuse and to meet locally identified needs, all at no cost.
 Anyone can submit a request for support by visiting us at www.opioidresponsenetwork.org.

 About the Mid-America ATTC

 The Mid-America Addiction Technology Transfer Center (Mid-America ATTC), funded by the Substance Abuse and Mental Health Services Administration (SAMHSA), is a partnership between University Health Behavioral Health (UH-BH) and the University of Missouri-Kansas City School of Nursing and Health Studies (UMKC SoNHS).
-Mid-America ATTC serves the states of Iowa, Kansas, Missouri and Nebraska (Region 7).
+Mid-America ATTC serves the states of Iowa, Kansas, Missouri, and Nebraska (Region 7).
 The vision of the Mid-America ATTC is to ensure all people accessing services for a substance use disorder in Iowa, Kansas, Missouri, and Nebraska will receive treatment and recovery support rooted in evidence-based and promising practices.